MihailJP/minchovariant/README.md

 Version History
 ---------------

+### Version 1.002, February 7, 2014
+* KAGE data update
+* Search glyph parts from all versions during build
+* Have unified font family name
+* Use newlines into font metadata

 ### Version 1.001, February 2, 2014
 * Have fixed vertical glyph issue
 * Have fixed subfamily name for extra-bold weight